zoubohao/Deepurify/README.md

 ```
 Please refer to the documentation of this function for more details.

-2. You can access Deepurify through the following command:
+2. You can run Deepurify through the following command:
 ```
 deepurify clean  -i /path/to/your/mags/ -o /path/to/your/output/ --bin_suffix fa --gpu_num 1 --num_threads_per_device 1
 ```